barryosull/barryosull.com/contents/articles/2018-08-27-legacy-code.md

 CQS is useful here.
 Add a query method that let's you ask questions.

 Refactoring tools are your friend, as they can refactor code safely (need to learn how they work in PHPStorm)

+Key refactoring point:
+There aren't supposed to be any functional changes, it should still behave the same way.

 Characterisation tests: Pin down the behaviour that's already there